 To celebrate the centenary of the artist's birth, the Philadelphia Museum of Art organized a solo exhibition of Neel’s work, which debuted in 2000 at the Whitney Museum of American Art, New York, before traveling to the Walker Art Center, Minneapolis, Minnesota, among other venues.
 In 2010, the survey exhibition Alice Neel: Painted Truths was organized by the Museum of Fine Arts, Houston, and traveled to the Whitechapel Gallery, London and Moderna Museet Malmö, Sweden.
 In 2013, a major presentation of the artist's watercolors and drawings, Alice Neel: Intimate Relations, was on view at Nordiska Akvarellmuseet in Skärhamn, Sweden.
 In 2016, the Ateneum Art Museum, Helsinki organized Alice Neel: Painter of Modern Life, which traveled to the Gemeentemuseum, The Hague, and the Fondation Vincent Van Gogh in Arles, France, before concluding at the Deichtorhallen Hamburg in 2018.

-In 2021, The Metropolitan Museum of Art, New York will present the solo exhibition Alice Neel: People Come First, and in 2022 Centre Georges Pompidou, Paris will exhibit Alice Neel: Un regard engagé.
+In 2021, The Metropolitan Museum of Art, New York will present the solo exhibition Alice Neel: People Come First, which will subsequently travel to Guggenheim Museum Bilbao (2021-2022).
+Also in 2022, Centre Georges Pompidou, Paris will exhibit Alice Neel: Un regard engagé.